TodePond/TodePondDotCom/wikiblogarden/better-computing/just/read/readme.md

 It wasn't "anti command line".
 It was something else.

 Keep scrolling to test your subtext reading skills.
 What do you think the subtext is here?
 What do these responses reveal?
+What picture does it paint of tech's online culture?

 ![Screenshot_20240305-071317](https://github.com/TodePond/TodePondDotCom/assets/15892272/bdf3db85-6fb7-4cde-a087-81e95b422585)